-Bonding vs Veneers
+Tooth Bonding vs Veneers

-If we consider veneers as the cadillac of cosmetic dentistry, dental bonding is the more economical toyota.
+If we consider veneers as the cadillac of cosmetic dentistry, tooth bonding is the more economical toyota.
 Dental bonding and veneers are two different techniques that still produce similar results.
 You can think of dental bonding as a simplified version of veneers.
 The process is faster, less invasive and more affordable than veneers.

 They both change the shape, color, size and require only minimal cutting of natural tooth.
 The dramatic changes to your smile and teeth with the procedure can also be life changing.
 If you want to know more about veneers, check them out here: porcelain veneers.

-The Benefits of Dental Bonding
+The Benefits of teeth Bonding

 Dental Bonding Aftercare